OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

         default: [ 0, 0, 0 ]

-        <p>the color of the effect when the difference angle is greatest</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">the color of the effect when the difference angle is greatest</p>

     <h3>color_b</h3>